Airdate: June 20th, 2010 (UK)

 Lois' best friend, Naomi (voiced by former Saturday Night Live cast member, Julia Sweeney), asks Lois to be a surrogate mother, as she has conception issues, but when Naomi and her husband die in a car accident, Lois must choose whether or not to abort the baby — and Peter (after trying to injure Lois so she can miscarry) becomes a pro-life advocate.

-NOTE: Because of how heated abortion and the pro-life vs. pro-choice debate is in America, this episode never saw any airtime on FOX, Cartoon Network, local syndication, or TBS.
-It did, however, get a stand-alone DVD release, was shown on overseas channels (albeit edited for time) in the United Kingdom and Australia, and was discussed briefly on the Family Guy live-action retrospective, "200 Episodes Later."
+NOTE: Because of how heated abortion and the pro-life vs. pro-choice debate is in America, this episode never saw any airtime on FOX, Cartoon Network, local syndication, or TBS, nor is it available on Hulu.
+It did, however, get a stand-alone DVD release, was shown on overseas channels (albeit edited for time and content) in the United Kingdom and Australia, and was discussed briefly on the Family Guy live-action retrospective, "200 Episodes Later."

 "Partial Terms of Endearment" contains examples of: